Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 7. Join a more affordable bridge experience

-Unlike its bigger sister in San Francisco, the 25 April Bridge [Google Maps location] cannot be crossed by pedestrians (or cyclists) unless you are running the Lisbon Half-Marathon, which starts on the south banks of the Rio Tejo and takes runners across the bridge.
+Unlike its bigger sister in San Francisco, the Ponte 25 de Abril / 25 April Bridge [Google Maps location] cannot be crossed by pedestrians (or cyclists) unless you are running the Lisbon Half-Marathon, which starts on the south bank of the Rio Tejo and takes runners across the bridge.

 Paul on 25 April Bridge